 Dear Soror,

-Alpha Kappa Alpha Sorority, Incorporated, Epsilon Omega Omega Chapter will award the Carolyn Taylor Thomas Scholarship to an Undergraduate Soror currently enrolled at Georgia College and State University.
+Alpha Kappa Alpha Sorority, Incorporated, Epsilon Omega Omega Chapter will award the Carolyn Taylor Thomas Scholarship to an Undergraduate Soror currently enrolled at Georgia College and State University or Mercer University.
 Our goal is to provide an Undergraduate Soror in good standing at the Epsilon Omega Omega sponsored Chapters this one-year award in the amount of $1,250.
 This scholarship is limited to members of Alpha Kappa Alpha Sorority, Incorporated at Iota Eta and Kappa Eta Chapters.

 This scholarship is open to any major/field of study.
 The following general criteria is a summary of requirements: